SportsBoard/ABCA2017/_posts/2017-01-05-popcorn_machine.markdown

 ---
 layout: post
-title:  "Popcor Machine Top"
+title: "Popcorn Machine Top"
 date: 2017-01-05 09:15:00
 categories: vrview
-image: popcorn_machine.jpg
+image_url: popcorn_machine.jpg
+is_image_360: true
 thumbnail: popcorn_machine_th.jpg
+youtube_id: kYxVgK2erZI
-description: Popcorn Machine Top.
+description: Popcorn Machine Top
 ---
-We still had the beloved popcorn machine with us.
+We still had the beloved popcorn machine with us, but the Grinch took away the right to use it.
+Fortunately we had a deluxe corn hole game with 3 holes.